 How to Get to God

-Just kidding.
 I would never presume to tell you how to get to God.
 How can I tell you how to get to God when I can’t even tell you how to get to St. Louis?
 There are many ways to get to St. Louis.
 How you get there depends on where you’re coming from.

+I am Catholic, which means I follow someone who is Jewish.
 My father was an atheist.
 His parents were a Methodist and a Baptist who became Presbyterians when they married (“to compromise”).
 My mother’s father was Lutheran and her mother was Catholic.

 Whose religion should I claim is less than mine?
 My father’s?
 My great-grandfather’s?
 But my father and my great-grandfather made me.

 Jews, Christians, Muslims, Sikhs, Hindus, Buddhists … all religions lead to the same God.
 We are all one family.
+Different religions are like different languages, all used to describe the same thing.

 Posted in